TPAFS/transparency-data/price_transparency/hospitals/README.md

 # Insurer Price Transparency

-The file `machine_readable_links` provides links to known MRFs for hospital price transparency.
+The file `machine_readable_links.csv` provides links to known MRFs for hospital price transparency.
 It is a flat file with the following schema:

 | Name | Description | Type | Definition | Required |